Gone with the Wind (novel): Reviews

-The sales of Margaret Mitchell's novel in the summer of 1936, as the nation was recovering from the Great Depression and at the virtually unprecedented high price of three dollars, reached about 1 million by the end of December.
-The book was a bestseller by the time reviews began to appear in national magazines.
+The sales of Margaret Mitchell's novel in the summer of 1936, as the nation was recovering from the Great Depression and at the virtually unprecedented price of three dollars, reached about 1 million by the end of December.
+The book was a bestseller when reviews began appearing in national magazines.
 Herschel Brickell, a critic for the New York Evening Post, lauded Mitchell for the way she "tosses out the window all the thousands of technical tricks our novelists have been playing with for the past twenty years."

-Ralph Thompson, a book reviewer for The New York Times, was critical of the length of the novel, and wrote in June 1936:I happen to feel that the book would have been infinitely better had it been edited down to say, 500 pages, but there speaks the harassed daily reviewer as well as the would-be judicious critic.
+Ralph Thompson, a book reviewer for The New York Times, was critical of the length of the novel and wrote in June 1936:I happen to feel that the book would have been infinitely better had it been edited down to say, 500 pages, but there speaks the harassed daily reviewer as well as the would-be judicious critic.
 Very nearly every reader will agree, no doubt, that a more disciplined and less prodigal piece of work would have more nearly done justice to the subject-matter.Some reviewers compared the book to William Thackeray's Vanity Fair and Leo Tolstoy's War and Peace.
 Mitchell claimed Charles Dickens as an inspiration and called Gone with the Wind a "'Victorian' type novel."

-Helen Keller, whose father had owned slaves and fought as a Confederate captain and who had later supported the NAACP and the ACLU, read the 12-volume Braille edition.
+Helen Keller read the 12-volume Braille edition.
+The book brought her fond memories of her Southern infancy, but she also felt sadness compared to what she knew about the South.
+Keller's father had enslaved people and fought as a Confederate captain, but Helen would later support the NAACP and the ACLU.

-The book brought her fond memories of her southern infancy but she also felt sadness comparing that with what she knew about the South.
+The book was popular in Nazi Germany; within two days of its publication there in 1937, it had sold 12 thousand copies; by 1941 it had sold 276 thousand copies.
+William L. Shirer noted in 1939 that it was one of the most popular novels in Germany; the novel for the most part received positive reviews.
+The novel continued to have high sales until 1942, when books by American authors were banned.

 Scholarship: Racial, ethnicity and social issues

 Gone with the Wind has been criticized for its stereotypical and derogatory portrayal of African Americans in the 19th century South.
-Former field hands during the early days of Reconstruction are described behaving "as creatures of small intelligence might naturally be expected to do.
+Former field hands during the early days of Reconstruction are described as behaving "as creatures of small intelligence might naturally be expected to do.
 Like monkeys or small children turned loose among treasured objects whose value is beyond their comprehension, they ran wild – either from perverse pleasure in destruction or simply because of their ignorance."

-Commenting on this passage of the novel, Jabari Asim, author of The N Word: Who Can Say It, Who Shouldn't, and Why, says it is "one of the more charitable passages in Gone With the Wind, Margaret Mitchell hesitated to blame black 'insolence' during Reconstruction solely on 'mean niggers', of which, she said, there were few even in slavery days."
+Commenting on this passage of the novel, Jabari Asim, author of The N Word: Who Can Say It, Who Shouldn't, and Why, says, in "one of the more charitable passages in Gone With the Wind, Margaret Mitchell hesitated to blame black 'insolence' during Reconstruction solely on 'mean niggers', of which, she said, there were few even in slavery days."